ProjectPythia/pythia-foundations/core/overview.md

 but they can do common tasks with far less effort.

 The most popular high-level data science library is undoubtedly [Pandas](http://pandas.pydata.org/).
-The key advance offered by Pandas is the concept of labelled arrays.
+The key advance offered by Pandas is the concept of labeled arrays.
 Rather than referring to the individual elements of a data array using a numeric index (as is required with NumPy), the actual row and column headings can be used.
 That means information from the cardiac ward on 3 July 2005 could be obtained from a medical dataset by asking for `data['cardiac'].loc['2005-07-03']`, rather than having to remember the numeric index corresponding to that ward and date.
-This labelled array feature,
+This labeled array feature,
 combined with a bunch of other features that streamline common statistical and plotting tasks traditionally performed with SciPy, datetime and Matplotlib, greatly simplifies the code development process (read: less lines of code).